HBM/jet/index.md

     console.log('Hello',name);
   }
 });
 ```

 ## Fetch States and Methods

 Other Peers can fetch States and Methods.
 Fetching is like having a realtime query with automatic push notifications for changes.
 Fetch expressions can be based on paths and values.
-If desired, the fetched elements can also be delivered sorted.

 ```javascript
 peer.fetch({